local food sources ...

 Community Farms ...

 Rio Grande Community Farm - Los Poblanos Fields is 138 acres of historic farmland located in Albuquerque's North Valley.
 The farmland was purchased with the support of the taxpayers of the City of Albuquerque and the volunteer hours of many hard working citizens.
 Many of their food crops are distributed to local organizations that provide supplemental food services.
-They also market their crops at local Farmers Markets and on-site during the Annual Corn Maze Weekend Festival Markets.
+They also market their crops at local Farmers Markets.
 The 1-acre Community Garden has individual plots so anyone can grow their own personal garden.
 They recently completed their new "irrigation box" that efficiently provides water to their garden....See their You-Tube video.

 More options....